MaksymYakushev/Acccenture-Data-Analysis-Report/README.md

 **1. Create a final data set by merging your three tables together**

 We can use a “VLookUp” formula for merging three tables together.
-So I did that.
+So I did it.

 **2. Figure out the Top 5 performing categories**

 Using pivot tables, I got sums for each of the categories.
-I sort by decreasing score and get top 5 performing categories.
+I sorted by decreasing score and got top 5 performing categories.

 | Category | Score SUM |
 | -------- | -------- |